 Connecting technology providers, industry, academics, and regulatory stakeholders to increase adoption of TBD technologies.

-The Translational Digital Biomarkers Hub will include early stage and commercially available digital biomarker providers, industry, academics and regulatory stakeholders to increase adoption of these technologies.
+The Translational Digital Biomarkers Hub will connect early stage and commercially available digital biomarker providers, industry, academics and regulatory stakeholders to increase adoption of these technologies.
 The hub will engage end-users and those interested in learning more about how these technologies can be used to promote the 3Rs.

 - Showcase digital technologies & capabilities

 - Promote & support collaboration, sharing, and opportunities for interactions within and between end-users

 - Engage regulatory bodies (FDA & EMA) to identify a path for how to characterize and qualify digital biomarkers within the regulatory environment (i.e. path of acceptance of data from new technologies)

 Click here to see draft working group scope.

 - Create a virtual knowledge exchange where scientists & regulatory bodies can access information about translational digital biomarkers

 - Create a database by sharing summarized scientific data (precompetitive or blinded) collected from these technologies that can be used in practice to support data-driven refinements to animal welfare

 - Promote & coordinate interactions and discussions among end-users and technology providers to share learnings, discuss and identify opportunities for animal welfare refinements